-In English, we looked at alternative narratives through the book Egpytian Cinderella.
+In English, we look at alternative narratives through the book Egyptian Cinderella.

 They Made a Difference

-This half term we focused on important people who have influenced and made a
+The second half term we will focus on important people who have influenced and made a

 difference in the world.
-Here is what we learned:
+Here is what we intend to cover:

 -investigating the life of Marie Curie